 What do we do within a Tier to help students make progress?

 When you are really trying to reach every student in your classroom, using a Multi-Tiered System of Support provides a process and structures to help you achieve that goal.
-Whether you are in a position where you are trying to do this within your classroom or within the context of a grade-wide or building-wide effort, getting into the routine of frequent formative assessment followed by changes to your practice and quick, short-term regrouping of students for prompt remediation or acceleration has a great impact on the outcomes of classroom instruction.
+Whether you are trying to do this within your classroom or within the context of a grade-wide or building-wide effort, getting into the routine of frequent formative assessment followed by changes to your practice and quick, short-term regrouping of students for prompt remediation or acceleration has a great impact on the outcomes of classroom instruction.

-Download these resources provided today to include in your next department, team meeting, or professional development session so you can explain the multi-tiered process to your colleagues.
+Download these resources to include in your next department/team meeting, or professional development session so you can explain the multi-tiered process to your colleagues.